 Q. What are some examples and best practices of urban Extension?

 A. The Journal of Extension (JOE) and the Journal of Human Sciences and Extension (JHSE) document many examples of urban Extension in a variety of impact areas.
 The Urban Extension Library hosts a collection of Extension journal resources, urban Extension conference proceedings, and academic resources.

 Being a part of the city is a privilege for faculty and staff working with Land-Grant and other metropolitan and urban serving universities.
 Metropolitan communities are filled with unique opportunities for teaching, research, outreach, and communications.
 Extension in the City engages multiple people who share the commitment to the quality of life in urban communities, including urban Extension personnel, urban university colleagues, volunteers, advocates, and partners.

 - Association of Public and Land-Grant Universities (APLU) Task Force on the New Engagement

-- OSU Extension Network Graphic (illustrates the many dimensions of urban Extension
+- Ohio State University Extension Network Graphic (illustrates the many dimensions of urban Extension)